lbijne2/my-vision-hub-v2.0/docs/migrations/notion-milestones-setup.md

 1. Add milestones to your Notion database
 2. Set `Published` to true for timeline visibility
-3. Add linked items in the format `type:slug`
+3. Add related items using the relation properties (Projects, BlogPosts, Agents)
 4. The timeline will automatically load and display them

 ## 🐛 Troubleshooting